spatha0011/spatha_vsd-hdp/Day19/README.md

 ![Alt_Text](Images/31.jpg)

-### 10. Make timing ECO fixes to remove all violations.
+### 10. Make timing ECO fixes to remove all violations

 OR gate of drive strength 2 is driving 4 fanouts